openNDS/openNDS/docs/source/faq.rst

  * **FAS**

   A forwarding authentication service.
-FAS supports development of "Credential Verification" running on any dynamic web serving platform, on the same device as NoDogSplash, on another device on the local network, or on an Internet hosted web server.
+FAS supports development of "Credential Verification" running on any dynamic web serving platform, on the same device as openNDS, on another device on the local network, or on an Internet hosted web server.

  * **PreAuth**

-  An implementation of FAS running on the same device as Nodogsplash and using NoDogSplash's own web server to generate dynamic web pages.
+  An implementation of FAS running on the same device as openNDS and using openNDS's own web server to generate dynamic web pages.
 Any scripting language or even a compiled application program can be used.
 This has the advantage of not requiring the resources of a separate web server.

  * **BinAuth**